vegaprotocol/documentation/versioned_docs/version-v0.77/node-operators/how-to/maintain-multisig-contract.md

 If you are a node operator and supplied a `--submitter-address` when announcing your node to the network, then signature bundles will be issued automatically and the first step can be skipped.
 :::

-### Getting the Vega network to issue signatures
+### Getting the network to issue signatures

-To get the Vega network to generate a signature bundle that can be used to add/remove a validator from the multisig contract the following CLI command can be used
+To get the network to generate a signature bundle that can be used to add/remove a validator from the multisig contract the following CLI command can be used
 ```shell
 vega wallet transaction send --network NETWORK-NAME --wallet WALLET-NAME --pubkey PUBKEY TRANSACTION
 '{"issueSignatures": {"submitter": "ETH_ADDRESS", "validator_node_id": "NODE_ID", "kind": "NODE_SIGNATURE_KIND_ERC20_MULTISIG_SIGNER_ADDED"}}'